 In many of these cases, the Forum and its member organizations have had an active role based on the following premise: scientific information and expert advice, together with broad participatory processes that involve all interested sectors, is the most solid way to advance towards sustainability and safety in management.

 Creation and management of a National System of Natural Resources Protected Areas is declared of general interest.

-Creation of the Area of Environmental Protection for Wright Whales.
+Creation of the Area of Environmental Protection for Southern Right Whales.